 So, these were some common architectural mistakes that I encountered in the wild.
 I remind you that this post is neither exhaustive, nor necessarily representative.
 Treat it as a helpful list of pitfalls to be aware of when you write your own Android applications.

-By the way, if you’d like to read about lower-level mistakes in Android code, I can’t recommend this post by Gabor Varadi highly enough.
+By the way, if you’d like to read about lower-level mistakes in Android code, I highly recommend this post by Gabor Varadi.

 As usual, thanks for reading!
 You can leave your comments and questions below.